dimzachar/mlzoomcamp_projects/00-midterm_project/README.md

   * Serving it via a web serice
 * Script `locustfile.py`
   * Test the service
+* Json files `test.json` and `test2.json` to test the service.
+Change them to produce another prediction.
 * Files with dependencies
   * `Pipenv` and `Pipenv.lock` if you use Pipenv
   * `bentofile.yaml` required for BentoML